 Ozone also exists in the lower layers of the atmosphere (30 to 80 µg per m3) where its partly generated by the sun during the day (UV-A), thunderstorms (remember the fresh smell after one has passed through?) and ultraviolet radiation combined with molecules in the atmosphere.
 The amount varies with the seasons, more in summer less in winter.

-Mislabelled by certain people as carbon (C), but there is no carbon gas.
-Carbon is a solid, soot is carbon, diamonds are too (next to girls best friends).
+Mislabelled by some as carbon (C), but there is no carbon gas.
+Carbon is a black solid, soot is carbon, diamonds are too (next to girls best friends).
 It is a colorless, heavy gas with no smell and not toxic until 5% or 50.000 ppm (Source: Hepple and Benson 2001).
+The molecular weight of carbon is 12 (plus a very small isotope fraction).
+The molecular weight of CO2 is 44.
+(2 oxygen at 16 is 32 plus 1 carbon at 12 is 44).
 It is produced by oxidation processes and expelled by breathing in humans (average 1 kg per day, or 40.000 ppm per exhale) and animal life, decomposing processes in the sea and the burning of fuels, wood and other materials containing carbon molecules.

 Which is normal as this planet and everything on it is carbon based.
 This molecule consists of 13 parts of carbon and 32 parts of oxygen by weight.